Monday, August 12, 2024

 In the 1970’s John Smith’s descendants were no longer interested in manufacturing and decided to sell the company to one of their competitors.
 The company prospered under the new owners and so did the town.
 A decade later the new owners sold their company to Mega Corporation, one that didn’t directly manufacture any products but made their profits strictly by buying and selling these portfolio companies.

 In addition, the John Smith Company bought raw materials and supplies from a wide range of regional companies.
-When the manufacturing plant closed these companies lost a long standing customer.
+When the manufacturing plant closed, these companies lost a long standing customer.
 If they could not replace the lost revenue, they too would have to lay off workers.

 The above fictional scenario is a classic example of what has happened to America.
 It is an example of the Law of Cause and Effect.
-Mega Corporation had no qualms about moving manufacturing to Mexico for a 3% increase in margins.
+Mega Corporation had no qualms about moving manufacturing offshore for a 3% increase in margins.
 The survival of the town was never a part of the equation.
 After all, as the Mafia says, “it’s only business!”

 Would the Smith family, in good conscience, have done the same?
 Somehow I doubt it.